-This change will also be driven by wider demographic and generational shifts impacting on the investment bank workforce and their client base.
-This will be a continuation in the decline in the size of the future working age population, and future generations of workers being more familiar and reliant on new technologies in all aspects of their daily lives.
+This change will also be driven by wider demographic and generational shifts impacting on banks' workforce and their client base, and the next generation of workers, more familiar with and reliant on new technologies in all aspects of their daily lives.

 To take advantage of the future opportunities identified for the workforce, interviews for this report identified that banks will need both to foster new talent and to develop existing teams and skills.
-The impact of new technologies on the workforce, and ways to address a potential future skills gap, are discussed in further detail below.
+The impact of new technologies on the workforce, and, ways to address a potential future skills gap, are discussed in further detail below.